semgrep/semgrep-docs/docs/semgrep-code/semgrep-assistant-code.md

 ---

-import MoreHelp from "/src/components/MoreHelp"
+import MoreHelp from "/src/components/MoreHelp" import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Semgrep Assistant for Semgrep Code

 Receive GPT-4-powered security recommendations designed to reduce the time spent when reviewing Semgrep Code findings.
 Semgrep Assistant can leave comments in pull requests (PRs) and Slack notifications.
 These comments provide recommendations for triage and code remediation, such as assessing if a finding is a true or false positive.

-![Screenshot of Semgrep Assistant message in GitHub](/img/semgrep-assistant-github.png) *Figure 1*.
+![Screenshot of Semgrep Assistant message in GitHub](/img/semgrep-assistant-github.png) *Figure*.
 Semgrep Assistant detecting a false positive.

 This document provides an overview of the following: